God Is Not Great: Negative critique

-Daniel C. Peterson attacked the accuracy of Hitchens's claims in a lengthy essay, describing it as "crammed to the bursting point with errors, and the striking thing about this is that the errors are always, always, in Hitchens's favor. ...
+Daniel C. Peterson, a professor of Islamic Studies and Arabic, criticized the accuracy of Hitchens's claims in a lengthy essay, describing it as "crammed to the bursting point with errors, and the striking thing about this is that the errors are always, always, in Hitchens's favor. ...
 In many cases, Hitchens is 180 degrees wrong.
 He is so far wrong that, if he moved at all, he would be coming back toward right."

-Curtis White, writing in Salon, criticized the book as "intellectually shameful".
+Academic Curtis White, writing in Salon, criticized the book as "intellectually shameful".
 White, an atheist critic of religion, asserted that "one enormous problem with Hitchens's book is that it reduces religion to a series of criminal anecdotes.
 In the process, however, virtually all of the real history of religious thought, as well as historical and textual scholarship, is simply ignored as if it never existed."

 Sales history

 The book was published on May 1, 2007, and within a week had reached No. 2 on the Amazon bestsellers list, and reached No. 1 on The New York Times Best Seller list in its third week.